TheMannu/AWS-Learning-Days/Day-01/project.md

 # Introduction to Amazon EC2

 In this self-paced lab, you will practice using Amazon EC2.
-This lab provides you with a basic overview of launching, resizing, managing, and monitoring an Amazon EC2 instance.
-This lab requires approximately 60 minutes to complete.
+This provides us with a basic overview of launching, resizing, managing, and monitoring an Amazon EC2 instance.
+This may requires approximately 60 minutes to complete.

 By the end of this lab, you will be able to:

-- Launch a web server with termination protection enabled
+- Launch a youb server with termination protection enabled
 - Monitor your EC2 instance
-- Modify the security group that your web server is using to allow HTTP access
+- Modify the security group that your youb server is using to allow HTTP access
 - Resize your Amazon EC2 instance to scale
 - Explore EC2 limits
 - Test termination protection